pubkey/rxdb/docs-src/tutorials/server-couchdb.md

 **NOTICE**: The CouchDB server plugin can only be used with the [PouchDB RxStorage](../rx-storage-pouchdb.md).

-The CouchDB server plugin is usefull
+The CouchDB server plugin is useful

 - To simulate the couchdb in developer-mode without setting up a real one
 - To replicate data between the renderer and the node-process in an electron-app